eae58cf1/eae58cf1.github.com/bookshelf/_posts/2017-01-26-how-to-fail-at-almost-everything-and-still-win-big.md

 ---
-layout: bookshelf-book
-categories: bookshelf
 rating: 4
 link: http://a.co/984Gm80
 cover: how-to-fail-at-almost-everything-and-still-win-big.jpg
 ---

 ## Lessons learned

 - Your health comes first, and it matters in everything else.
 - Focus on systems (habits) for achieving success, not goals.
 Systems deliver more consistent results, and provide positive reinforcement.
 - Having a combination of skills, as opposed to learning one skill to world-class mastery is an alternative approach that can deliver better results (if you're not inclined to do maniacal, repetitive practice)

 ## Notable notes